 What if I think that the amounts on my 1098T form are incorrect?

 1)It might be a timing issue.
 A 1098T form reflects only transactions that happened during the calendar tax year.
-If you registered in 2013, your registration charges were in Box 2 of your 2013 1098T.
-If your scholarship disbursed in 2014, it will be in Box 5 of your 2014 1098T.
+If you registered in 2014, your registration charges were in Box 2 of your 2014 1098T.
+If your scholarship/grant disbursed in 2015, it will be in Box 5 of your 2015 1098T.

 2)Due to timing issues, the registration charges in box 2 of your 1098T form might be different from the amount you actually paid in that calendar year.

-3)Loans are not included on a 1098T, only scholarships go into Box 5.
+3)Loans are not included on a 1098T, only grants and scholarships go into Box 5.